 Besides, new year’s day is more important for Japanese people so they don’t decorate Christmas much, mostly the only families who have kids do so.

-In Japanese word, the situation that being alone on Christmas is “Kuribocchi” (クリぼっち), which comes from “Christmas” + “Hitori bocchi” (meaning alone).
+As the Japanese say, spending time lonely on Christmas eve and the day is called “Kuri-Bocchi” (クリぼっち), which comes from “Christmas” + “Hitori Bocchi” (meaning alone).

-Winter illuminations are popular seasonal events throughout Japan.
+A Winter illumination is a popular seasonal event throughout Japan.